digdilem/taskpony/README.md

 Some things for the future that may, or may not, be added.

 - (Probably) Configurable and automated deletion of tasks more than NN days since completion, or delete more than NN recent tasks.
-- (Maybe) Basic recurring tasks.
-Not entirely sure how this could manifest yet.
 - (Maybe) A priority system.
 Poss 3 dots on each task in list for one-touch change.
 Low, medium, high?
 Sorted accordingly?
 - (Maybe) Add an icon to each List from Fontawesome for cosmetic identification.
 - (Maybe) Add default sorting option, rather than just newest-first.